-They’re super easy to make and you can change up the marinade to suite your tastes; add ginger, mirin, garlic, red onion, or jalapeños.
+Absolutely!
+This marinade is very versatile to suite your tastes.
+You can add mirin, ginger, garlic, red onion, or jalapeños.
 The possibilities are endless.

 They’re absolutely delicious all on their own as a quick snack or energy boost, but also fantastic over ramen, rice, or a salad for a quick, filling meal.

 Watch the video to see how these soy sauce eggs are made!